 Canton of Nidwalden

-Unterwalden, Obwalden and Nidwalden already appeared in documents in the 13th century.
+Unterwalden (comprising Obwalden and Nidwalden) first appeared in documents in the 13th century.
 Unterwalden means “in the forest” or “inter silvas”.
 King Henry (Heinrich) VII (1273-1313) granted the status of a free imperial city (Reichsunmittelbarket) to villages in this region in 1309.

 It was highly unusual to give this right to a village of peasants.
-The villages were on the same footing as Strasbourg, Berne, Zurich and other cities in the Empire.
-It also indicates that these communities already had high independence, sufficient financial resources and military power.
+The villages were on the same footing as Strasbourg, Berne, Zurich, and other cities in the Empire.
+This suggests that these communities already possessed high levels of independence, sufficient financial resources, and military power.
 The Alemannic language and culture had already replaced the Gallo-Roman culture around 900.

 1291-1798

-In the 14th century, Obwalden and Nidwalden came into being and replaced the use of Unterwalden as a political unity.
+In the 14th century, Obwalden and Nidwalden emerged as separate entities, replacing Unterwalden as a unified political entity.
 They were also mentioned in the charter (Bundesbrief) of 1315, after the battle of Morgarten.

-These Orte had only one vote in the meetings (Tagsatzung) of the Eidgenossenschaft.
-It remained the situation until 1798 (Helvetic Republic).
-Obwalden and Nidwalden alternated their seats in the Tagsatzung.
+These Orte had only one vote in the Eidgenossenschaft’s meetings (Tagsatzung).
+This situation remained until 1798 (Helvetic Republic), when Obwalden and Nidwalden alternated their seats in the Tagsatzung.

-The most important landowners in Nidwalden were the Murbach Monastery from the canton of Lucerne, the Engelberg Monastery and, until 1173, the Counts of Lenzburg.
-Habsburg became the dominant power in the thirteenth century.
+The most important landowners in Nidwalden were the Murbach Monastery and the Engelberg Monastery, as well as, until 1173, the Counts of Lenzburg.
+In the 13th century, the Habsburgs emerged as the dominant power.

 Cattle breeding and trading became the most important economic activities after the opening of the Gotthard Pass around 1230.